-Its reported benefits date back to Biblical times.
+Honey's reported benefits date back to ancient history.
+It is noteworthy that John the Baptist was reported in Matthew 3:4 as living on a diet of locusts and wild honey.
 In 1923, during the 'Carter excavations in Egypt' viable Honey was found in the tomb of King Tutankhamun.
 The Honey found in the tomb was still soft and viable, after 3500 years!

 As our western seasons progress, the color, aroma, flavor, and water content of local honey changes.
 Honey in June may not taste the same or look the same as honey collected in October, because the bees feed on different flowers at different times of the year.

 Our only products needing refrigeration are Cinnamon-Honey-Butter and Creamed Honey.
 Unfortunately, this requirement makes them IMPRACTICAL for shipping.

 Unscrupulous honey operators have been known to add sugar, liquid glucose, water, food dye, preservatives, thickeners, and antibiotics to create a false impression of a high-quality honey product.
 These products are often found at 'big-box' stores around the world, whose priorities are often profits over product.
 If you care about what your family eats, make sure to discuss these issues with your bee-keeper!

 We will ship anywhere, (pending foreign import regulations) usually next business day.

 NOTE: Honey and beeswax candles are heavy products requiring careful bulk packaging, and may increase the cost of your order considerably.
 Our worldwide feedback tells us that the cost is well worth the investment!

 Harvest Honey welcomes you to the 2017 Season!

 1) Our weekly market day is every Saturday 9am to 2pm at the Beechwood Market.
 Directions link: Beechwood Farmers Market;